davidkassa/southwest-checkin-3/README.md

 ## Installation ##

-The easiest way to install the dependencies is with [pip](http://pypi.python.org/pypi/pip), a python package manager.
-It is also good practice to isolate your environment with a [virtual environment](http://www.virtualenv.org/en/latest/).
+The easiest way to install the dependencies is with [pip](http://pypi.python.org/pypi/pip), a python package manager. (carful, there is a perl version) It is also good practice to isolate your environment with a [virtual environment](http://www.virtualenv.org/en/latest/).
 If you are unfamiliar with pip or virtualenv, I would recommend reading [this](http://mirnazim.org/writings/python-ecosystem-introduction/).
+The dependencies also require the libpq-dev, libxml2-dev, libxslt-dev, and python-dev libraies to be installed.

+    $ apt-get install  libxml2-dev libxslt-dev libpq-dev python-dev
+    $ apt-get install python-pip
     $ pip install -r requirements.txt

 You will also need to set the appropriate settings for the application.
 By default, the app will use any environment variables you have set, and fallback to `default_settings.py` for any environment variables that are not set.